 SAGE Publishing provides an honorarium to the Downs Award recipient and, with the iSchool, co-hosts the reception held in honor of the recipient.
-The reception and award ceremony for the 2021 Downs Intellectual Freedom Award will take place in June 2022 at the American Library Association Annual Conference in Chicago.
+The reception and award ceremony for the 2022 Downs Intellectual Freedom Award will take place in June 2023 at the American Library Association Annual Conference in Chicago.

-Letters of nomination and documentation about the nominee should be sent by March 15, 2022, to Terry Weech, chair of the Nominations Selection Committee, either by email at firstname.lastname@example.org with a copy to email@example.com, or in paper form to:
+Letters of nomination and documentation about the nominee should be sent by April 21, 2023, to Emily Knox, Chair of the Nominations Selection Committee, by email at firstname.lastname@example.org with a copy to email@example.com.

 Please email any questions to Emily Knox at firstname.lastname@example.org.

 2022—New College of Florida Defenders for their tireless efforts to support academic freedom.